If you're looking for the sportive forum (closed for the winter), click here!

 It is our aim, mine, the committee's, and the volunteer ride leaders' to help you and us get the most out of your Orwell membership, at all levels of cycling ability.

-If you look to the right ---> you’ll see a link to Leisure Articles which has lots of reports compiled by members of the group about various events we have taken part in, or simply click here.
+In the drop down menus at the top of the page you’ll see a link to Leisure Articles which has lots of reports compiled by members of the group about various events we have taken part in, or simply click here.

 I hope that over the year this page, the group and the club forum are useful sources of cycling information for the Leisure rider and that you feel you are getting the added benefits of Group riding within one of the largest clubs in the country.